-One of the main appeals of Mediterranean cruises, or any cruise in general, is the ability to see many different places and experience many different cultures, all in the one trip.
+One of the main appeals of Mediterranean cruises, or any cruise in general, is the ability to see many different places and experience many different cultures, all in one trip.

 The capital city of the Catalan region of northeastern Spain, Barcelona is a very popular spot on any Mediterranean cruise.
-It has many tourist attractions including the inimitable La Sagrada Familia cathedral, designed by renowned architect Antoni Gaudi, he himself a native of Catalonia.
+It has many tourist attractions including the inimitable La Sagrada Familia cathedral, designed by renowned architect Antoni Gaudi, himself a native of Catalonia.

 If you’re a sports fan, you can visit the Camp Nou, the home stadium of European football giants, F.C.
-Barcelona, where stadium tours are regularly given, showing of the rich history and success of La Blaugrana.
+Barcelona, where stadium tours are regularly given, showing off the rich history and success of La Blaugrana.